heseltime/heseltime.github.io/pages/rDse.md

 # Thesis with RISC (Research Institute Symbolic Computation) also @Hagenberg: Mathematical Document Processing #

 Not just Document Processing (often: Document Preparation), but <b>Mathematical</b> Document Processing: the goal a translation tool from Mathematica to LaTeX in the context of RISC's Theorema Tool.
-[Details directly from RISC](https://risc.jku.at/th/theorema-project-document-processing/) (RISC is an international institute with a research focus on various branches of symbolic computation) and [here a peresentation given about the project (some DE, but the main content is in EN)](..\assets\pdf\Tma2TexPresentation1.pdf) scheduled for completion by February 2024.
+[Details directly from RISC](https://risc.jku.at/th/theorema-project-document-processing/) (RISC is an international institute with a research focus on various branches of symbolic computation) and [here a presentation given about the project (some DE, but the main content is in EN)](..\assets\pdf\Tma2TexPresentation1.pdf) scheduled for completion by February 2024.

 # Software Engineering Full Curriculum (Bachelor's of Science '24) #